-ON THIS PAGE: You will find some basic information about this disease, which is not cancer, and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about an illness called amyloidosis, which is not cancer, and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Amyloidosis.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap to this entire guide.

 Types of amyloidosis

-Autoimmune (AA) amyloidosis.
-AA amyloidosis is also called “secondary amyloidosis” or “inflammatory amyloidosis.”
+AA amyloidosis.
+AA amyloidosis is also called "autoimmune amyloidosis," "secondary amyloidosis," or “inflammatory amyloidosis.”
 In this condition, the amyloid protein that builds up in the tissues is called the A protein.
 AA amyloidosis is associated with some chronic diseases, such as diabetes, tuberculosis, rheumatoid arthritis, and inflammatory bowel disease.
 It may also be linked to aging.
 AA amyloidosis can affect the spleen, liver, kidneys, adrenal glands, and lymph nodes.
 Lymph nodes are tiny, bean-shaped organs that fight infection.

 This section covers AL, AA, and hereditary amyloidosis.
 Other types of amyloidosis include beta-2 microglobulin amyloidosis, which occurs in some patients with chronic kidney problems, and types of amyloidosis located in specific areas of the body.